NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Electric Panel Calculations
 *********************************

-One or more electric panel calculation types (e.g., 2023 NEC 220.83) can be entered in ``/HPXML/SoftwareInfo/extension/ElectricPanelCalculations/ServiceFeeders``.
+To enable electric panel load calculations, one or more calculation types (e.g., 2023 NEC 220.83) can be entered in ``/HPXML/SoftwareInfo/extension/ElectricPanelCalculations/ServiceFeeders``.
 If not entered, electric panel loads will not be calculated.
+These calculations are currently considered experimental research features.

   ====================================  ========  =======  ================  ========  ================  ===========
   Element                               Type      Units    Constraints       Required  Default           Description